kijiproject/kiji/bento-cluster/README.md

 ## Usage

 The Bento Cluster is controlled from the `bento` script located at `bin/bento`.
-The `bento-env.sh` script located at `bin/bento-env.sh` should be sourced from within your `.bashrc` or `.zshrc`, this will put the `bento` script on your path and add the correct Hadoop & HBase client configurations to your environment.
+The following line should be added to your `.bashrc` or `.zshrc` in order to put the `bento` script on your path, and add the Hadoop and HBase configuration to your environment.

+    source <path-to-bento-cluster>/bin/bento-env.sh

-`bento help` will give you a full list of available options.
+`bento help` will show a listing of all available bento options.

+### Use of Sudo

+Bento will ask for sudo permissions when creating or starting a container by default.
+This is necessary to update `/etc/hosts` with an entry for the container.
+This can be disabled by using the `-h` flag with `bento create` or `bento start`.
+Note that HBase and some Hadoop functionality will not work if the container's hostname can not be resolved.

 ## Requirements